jjalcaraz-upct/nb-iot-environment/README.md

 ## Project structure

-The following files implement the environment:
+The the ./system folder contains the implementation of the environment which consistis of the following files:

 - node_b.py
 - carrier.py